This article describes the Splash Page Editor in Datto Network Manager.

 - Datto Access Points

-- Control the look and feel with an HTML and WYSIWYG editor
+- Control your splash pages' look and feel with an HTML and WYSIWYG editor

 - Add special notifications for network users